1) 2026 is when “agentic” stops being marketing and starts being ops

 Key Takeaway

-- Week 4–6: Create an eval set of 200–1,000 real historical cases; define pass/fail criteria.
+- Week 4–6: Build an eval set from real historical cases; define pass/fail criteria that an operator would accept.

 # Example: minimal agent policy config (YAML) used by several 2026 teams